google/weather-tools/weather_dl/README.md

 * **Flexible yet Efficient Parallelization**: The tool gives you full control over how downloads are sharded and parallelized (with good defaults).
 This lets you focus on the data and not the plumbing.
 See our [configuration docs](../Configuration.md) for more.
-* **Hassle-Free Dev-Ops**. `weather-dl` & Dataflow make it easy to spin up VMs on your behalf with one command.
+* **Hassle-Free Dev-Ops**. `weather-dl` and Dataflow make it easy to spin up VMs on your behalf with one command.
 No need to keep your local machine online all night to acquire data.
 * **Robust Downloads**.
 If an error occurs when fetching a shard, Dataflow will automatically retry the download for you.
 Previously downloaded shards will be skipped by default, so you can re-run the tool without having to worry about